PhilipJamesRoss/accessibility-axe-tests/README.md

 The tests will by default run in `headless Chrome`.

 This repository contains a `Dockerfile` which will run the automated axe-core accessibility tests in a docker container against an example URL which is set to `https://www.gov.uk/`.

-There are lines commented out in the `.gitlab-ci.yml` file which provide the capability to push the service to Gitlab's container registry once the tests run successfully.